J-O-H-N-P-A-U-L/guzzolene/pages/atari-lynx/index.md

 description: "Atari Lynx development on Mac OSX"
 ---

 Back when I was a kid in the early nineties, Dad bought me an Atari Lynx II.
-He told me at the time that he'd much rather I spent my time building computer games than waste it playing them.
+He told me at the time that he'd much rather I spent my time building computer games than waste it simply playing them.

 Fast forward to 2017 and I just so happen to have an Atari Lynx II, so why not make Dad proud and program my own game onto it?